31st October 2002

 The work involved in putting together the bid has not been lost and the bid document will now be used as the basis of the City’s cultural plan for the future with many of the ideas and schemes, including the legacy projects, being realised, and an extra push to secure financial support.

-Obviously, the benefits of being officially awarded the title would have helped this process but now we just have to work harder to develop Norwich as a European City of Culture – and we don’t have to wait until 2008.
+Obviously, the benefits of being officially awarded the title would have helped this process but now they just have to work harder to develop Norwich as a European City of Culture – and they don’t have to wait until 2008.

 The links that have been developed between cultural organisations in the city has been one of the most exciting parts of the bidding process.
 Both organisations and individuals have come together to formulate ideas, this network will live on as a legacy of the bid and will continue to promote work across the diverse cultural sectors in Norwich.